SOPMOD

+History

 The program dates back to September 1989, when the Special Operations Special Technology (SOST) Modular Close Combat Carbine Project was founded.
 This was the first program to standardize components from the 1970s/1980s era of "duct tape and hose clamps".
 The Material Need Statement (MNS) was signed in May 1992 and, by September 1993, the Operational Requirements Document (ORD) for the program was validated.
 Responsibility for the program was then assigned to the Naval Surface Warfare Center Crane Division.